-The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) is a patient-founded and patient-led, nonprofit organization that is dedicated to a simple but compelling vision:
+The International Waldenstrom’s Macroglobulinemia Foundation (IWMF) is a patient-founded and patient-led, nonprofit organization that is dedicated to a simple but compelling vision and mission:

-Support everyone affected by Waldenstrom's macroglobulinemia (WM) while advancing the search for a cure.
+Mission: Support and educate everyone affected by Waldenstrom's macroglobulinemia (WM) while advancing the search for a cure.

 To accomplish this vision, the IWMF offers WM patients, caregivers, family members, and friends six invaluable services: